 Why sudo is not enough

 - Sudo introduces a security risk because it is controlled by local files.
-The security admins need to distribute these files appropriately.
-As well, the sudo configuration file is stored in a way that local administrators could easily make modifications… a big security risk.
+The security admins need to appropriately distribute these files.
+Also, the sudo configuration file is stored in a way that local administrators could easily make modifications… a big security risk.

 - Sudo may create a compliance issue.
-Auditors don’t like the distributed sudo conf files because they utilize “static trust.”
-Because of this, your use of sudo may cause you problems passing audits because of this.
+Auditors don’t like the distributed sudo configuration files because they utilize “static trust.”
+Because of this, your use of sudo may cause you problems passing audits.

-- Organizations using sudo have to be able to distribute the file, so a good distribution method must be maintained, resulting in more costs to your organization.
+- Organizations using sudo must be able to distribute the file, so a good distribution method must be maintained, resulting in more costs to your organization.

 Derek A. Smith, Founder, National Cybersecurity Education Center